Kentucky State Penitentiary

-This was Kentucky's second penitentiary.
-The first Kentucky State Penitentiary in Frankfort was made uninhabitable from the 1937 flood.
+This was Kentucky's second penitentiary: the first was made uninhabitable by a flood in 1937.

 History

-An Act passed both houses of the Kentucky Legislature 28 April 1884 providing for a branch penitentiary to be located in Eddyville, Kentucky.
+An Act passed both houses of the Kentucky Legislature on April 28, 1884 providing for a branch penitentiary to be located in Eddyville, Kentucky.
 Former Confederate States brigadier general and Eddyville native Hylan Benton Lyon was the moving force behind the Kentucky State Branch Penitentiary being located in what is now Old Eddyville.
 A hill overlooking the Cumberland River was chosen as the site for the new prison.
-Construction of the Kentucky State Branch Penitentiary began in 1884, using massive granite blocks quarried from a site down the Cumberland.
+Construction of the Kentucky State Branch Penitentiary began in 1884, using massive limestone blocks quarried from a site down the Cumberland.
 Italian stonemasons were recruited to erect the original buildings, which resemble medieval castles.